CUNY-CL/neudia/README.md

     source   target

+One can specify different 1-indexed column indices using arguments to `data:`:

+    ...
+    data:
+      source_col: 2
+      target_col: 1
+      ...

 ## Usage

-The `yoyodyne` command-line tool uses a subcommand interface, with four different modes.
+The `neudia` command-line tool uses a subcommand interface, with four different modes.
 To see a full set of options available for each subcommand, use the `--print_config` flag.
 For example:

-    yoyodyne fit --print_config
+    neudia fit --print_config

 will show all configuration options (and their default values) for the `fit` subcommand.